amandaathayasari/CodeVersioningWorkshopHomework/README.md

 git commit, etc.

 **Challenge faced during assignment**
+\b
-When I tried to use git rebase --onto experiment main, there's a conflict
+1. When I tried to use git rebase --onto experiment main, there's a conflict
+2. I can not click the folder assignment in github

 **How I overcame**
+\b
-I use git rebase --abort
+1. I use git rebase --abort
 I don't know if this is the best practice or not.
 But it solved the conflict :')
 Need advice from suhu if any.
+\b
+3. Unsolved, but I can access it in my local